skycoin/cxo/README.md

 #### Versioning

 The CXO uses MAJOR.MINOR versions.
 Where MAJOR is
-- API cahgnes
+- API changes
-- protocol chagnes
+- protocol changes
-- data representation chagnes
+- data representation changes

 and MINOR is
 - small API changes